Time delay measurements with Broken Power Law model: Introduction

 Strong gravitational lensing time-delay cosmography provides an independent, one-step geometric method for measuring the Hubble constant \(H_0\).
 This technique exploits the relative arrival times between multiple images of a variable background source, such as quasar or supernova, produced by the gravitational potential of a foreground galaxy.
 By jointly modeling the lens mass distribution and incorporating the source and deflector redshifts, one can infer the time-delay distance \(D_{\Delta t}\), which scales inversely with \(H_0\) for a given cosmological model \citep{Suyu2010,TreuMarshall2016}.
 As a result, time-delay cosmography does not rely on either local distance ladders or early-universe physics, making it a valuable and complementary probe for addressing the Hubble tension.
-Using six quadruply imaged quasars with high-quality HST imaging, time-delay measurements, stellar kinematics, and detailed characterization of the lens environment, the H0LiCOW collaboration reported \(H_0 = 73.3^{+1.7}_{-1.8}\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\) in a flat \(\Lambda\)CDM cosmology \citep{Wong2020}.
-A subsequent joint analysis of seven lenses by H0LiCOW and STRIDES yielded a consistent result of \(H_0 = 73.9^{+1.8}_{-1.8}\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\) under similar modeling assumptions \citep{Shajib2020}.
-Alternative strong-lensing approaches, including free-form mass modeling, have obtained compatible values of \(H_0\), supporting the robustness of time-delay measurements when imaging and time-delay information dominate the inference \citep{Jee2019}.
-More recent analyses by the TDCOSMO collaboration have focused on quantifying systematic uncertainties associated with lens mass modeling, particularly those related to radial mass-profile assumptions and the mass-sheet degeneracy (MSD).
-When increased flexibility in the lens mass profile is allowed and stellar kinematics are incorporated with conservative priors, the inferred constraints broaden to \(H_0 = 67.4^{+4.1}_{-3.2}\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\) for the same lens sample \citep{Birrer2020}, illustrating the sensitivity of time-delay cosmography to internal mass degeneracies \citep[e.g.,][]{Schneider2013}.
-An updated blind analysis including improved kinematic data and high-resolution imaging yields intermediate values, such as \(H_0 = 72.1^{+4.0}_{-3.7}\,\mathrm{km\,s^{-1}\,Mpc^{-1}}\), albeit with enlarged uncertainties reflecting a more conservative treatment of lens-model systematics \citep{Birrer2025}.
-These results demonstrate that while strong-lensing time-delay cosmography provides competitive constraints on \(H_0\), accurate modeling of the lens mass distribution remains a critical requirement for achieving reliable and precise measurements.